chrisclark/blog/content/actually-understanding-timezones-in-postgres-applications.md

 really important distinction.
 Postgres TIMESTAMP WITH TIME ZONE fields *do not actually store any TZ info*, they just expect TZ info to be *present* when the fields are written to.
-Under the covers, Postgres converts it to whatever time is set in the postgresql.conf file (UTC in our case) and internally says "yep, great, I am confident that I am storing this timestamp, normalized to a known time zone".
+Under the covers, Postgres converts it to UTC and internally says "yep, great, I am confident that I am storing this timestamp, normalized to UTC".
 With that confidence, Postgres can now perform any timezone conversion you'd like.
 But there's no way to ever retrieve the fact that I originally sent down a timestamp with a UTC-07 offset; that information is gone